Intelligent-Mobile-Systems-Group-2/logbooks/William Sjökvist/README.md

 - I cleaned up the code on the raspberry, and made the HTTP requests which send a photo and coordinates when collisions occur.

 - Fixed a bug which caused the backend to not accept JSON formatted request bodies.

+### May 5

+- Refactored the Raspberry API request code to make sure it worked with the current implementation.

+### May 20

+- Added a query parameter to the GET routes for boundary-collision and object-collision, for getting the last collision points within a set time interval.
+Defaults to getting the collision points from the last 5 minutes.
+- Refactored the GET routes for boundary-collision and object-collision which to remove code duplication.
+- Fixed bug where object-collision images were not stored on the server.

+### May 16, 2022

+- Refactored the error handling.
+Added a MowerApiError object which has fields for message and HTTP status code.
+Added many predefined errors, such as GOOGLE_VISION_FAILED_TO_REACH, LOG_OBJECT_COLLISION_FAIL etc.

+### May 12, 2022

+- Decoupled business logic from the routes for cleaner code and ability to potentially switch the business logic implementations.